shaik1002/biggitlabbomb/doc/integration/jira/troubleshooting.md

 To resolve this issue, disable and then re-enable the integration.

-## Error: `certificate verify failed`
+## `certificate verify failed` when testing the integration settings

-When you test the Jira issue integration settings, you might get the following error:
+When testing the Jira issue integration settings, you might get the following error:

 ```plaintext
 Connection failed.
 Check your integration settings.
 SSL_connect returned=1 errno=0 peeraddr=<jira.example.com> state=error: certificate verify failed (unable to get local issuer certificate)